 The Writing Across the Curriculum Program (WAC) collaborates with MIT faculty and departments to teach written, oral, and visual communication to over 4000 students a year in more than 100 communication-intensive subjects.

 The WAC program is devoted to teaching students how to analyze and produce effective communication.
 Communicating effectively as a professional–to colleagues, managers, potential funders, and the public–requires conceptual knowledge about how to explain complex and specialized information and how to persuade an audience in many different fields, social contexts, and media.
-In addition to technical knowledge, our graduates need to know how to analyze audiences and attend to differences in discourse conventions, how to analyze and produce specialized genres and forms of argumentation, and how to compose, evaluate, and integrate oral, written, visual, and digital modes of communication.
+In addition to technical knowledge, MIT graduates need to know how to analyze audiences and attend to differences in discourse conventions, how to analyze and produce specialized genres and forms of argumentation, and how to compose, evaluate, and integrate oral, written, visual, and digital modes of communication.
 The Writing Across the Curriculum Program researches these concepts and professional practices, develops new pedagogy, and assesses how students learn, apply, and transfer this knowledge.

 MIT’s Communication Requirement provides the backbone for this learning process, by requiring each student to take two subjects designated as communication-intensive in SHASS (CI-Hs), and two more in their major (CI-Ms).
 Students can also choose or be required to take CI-H subjects that focus specifically on rhetoric, writing, and communication as the core content (CI-HWs).